buxh/PC-Scanner/README.md

 - **THIS SHOULD NOT REPLACE YOUR CURRENT ANTI-VIRUS SCANNER**

 ## Features
-- Attempts to find RATs
+- Attempts to find active connections
 - Collects all running exe's names
 - Locates all local appdata & appdata file names
 - Gathers all start up file names